NServiceKit/NServiceKit/README.md

 # NServiceKit.Text is a BSD/Open Source fork of ServiceStack.
-This fork continues the open source tradition for the ServiceStack codebase.

 See [www.servicestack.net](http://www.servicestack.net/) for an overview.